Oceania Cruises Review

 That goes for its prices too, which are higher than premium competitors like Azamara Club Cruises, Celebrity Cruises, Holland America Line and Princess Cruises, but below lines like sister company Regent Seven Seas Cruises and Silversea Cruises.
 On the plus side, Oceania’s rates often include airfare to the port of embarkation.

 For its first eight years in business, Oceania operated three near-identical sister ships, each carrying 684 guests.
 In 2011, though, it introduced the 1,258-guest Marina, which offers the same low-key ambience as the older ships, but carries nearly twice as many passengers and has twice the number of restaurants, plus more personal space per guest.
 A sister ship, Riviera, was introduced in May 2012.
-Insignia was transferred out of the fleet at the same time.
+In 2016, a fourth R-Class ship, Sirena, joined the fleet.

 All of the ships have a casual, low-key, country club feel, and days are programmed in a relaxed way, with few organized activities and announcements.
 Instead, the emphasis is on letting guests relax at their own pace, enjoy the ports of call, and just unwind.